devschool-rocks/www/articles/ultimate-online-developer-bootcamp-comparison-2016.md

 ## Why didn't you include any really expensive online developer schools in this list?

 We don't feel that bootcamps should be fleecing students out of 10s of thousands of dollars, so we choose not to include them when we present you options.
-At Devschool we are convinced that dev bootcamp should be both affordable and accessable, and the education you get should be the highest quality possible.
+At Devschool we are convinced that dev bootcamp should be both affordable and accessible, and the education you get should be the highest quality possible.

 We want higher quality graduates, not a higher quantity of graduates!